 To be flown laying down on a flight, it has to be through air ambulance.

 It is also up to the pilot to decide if you are fit to fly if you haven't come from a hospital.
 If you are injured, you may be denied flight and then what would you do?

 Travel insurance assures that you will be able to get the proper help you need to get yourself home.

 Thank goodness for travel medical insurance.

 The flight was finally booked for Monday evening and Dave would be flying home with a medical team.

-I paid up the final bill and bought the prescriptions he needed.
+I paid up the final hospital bill and bought the prescriptions he needed.

 Our hospital stay in Peru cost $2500

-The air ambulance team needs a certain amount of hours of rest before they could fly again.
+The air ambulance team and crew need a certain amount of hours of rest before they could fly again.